 The BMW Championship is the second of the three events in the FedEx Cup Playoffs.
 The tournament determines the final field of 30 for the TOUR Championship at East Lake Golf Club in Atlanta.

 Formally known as the Western Open, the BMW Championship is the second oldest tournament in the United States.
 The Western Golf Association, which founded and ran the Western Open, runs the BMW Championship.

 The BMW Championship is contested by the Top 70 PGA Tour golfers following the completion of The Nothern Trust.
 As it is a reduced field event there is no cut after two rounds.

-The course design rewards well executed shots and good strategy.
-The fairways are framed by trees with a good blend of long and short holes.
-The layout demands a premium on shot-making and distance control with particular emphasis on hitting the right part of the tricky greens.
-There is plenty danger in the form of strategic bunkering and rough combined with trees.
+The course design, on the face of it, will reward well executed shots and good strategy.
+Many fairways are framed by trees with a good blend of long and short holes.
+Distance control will be key with a particular emphasis on hitting the right part of the green complexes.
+There is also plenty danger in the form of strategic bunkering and rough combined with trees.

 This week should suit the player who plots his way around with good course management and a premium on hitting greens in regulation.

 With such a high-class field and no halfway cut, the competition will be unrelenting in this week’s penultimate FedEx Cup playoff event.

 BMW Championship Tips